rachel-s123/social-intelligence-dashboard/reports/r12gs_consumer_analysis/italy.md

 **Quote 3:**
 - **ID:** PIS_003
-- **Text:** "Someday I'll test ride an R12… They look so cool to me"
+- **Text:** "Someday I'll test ride an R 12… They look so cool to me"
 - **Citation:** [21]
 - **Username:** [NOT PROVIDED IN REPORT]
 - **Platform:** Reddit